markmourad26/Simple-Perception-Stack-for-Self-Driving-Cars/README.md

 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-The image for camera calibration are stored in the folder called `camera_cal`.
+The image for camera calibration is stored in the folder called `camera_cal`.
 The images in `test_images` are for testing the pipeline on single frames.

 ## Usage: